-Mary McAleese inaugurated as new chancellor of Trinity College
+Former president of Ireland Prof Mary McAleese has been inaugurated as the new chancellor of Trinity College Dublin.

 She succeeds another former president of Ireland, Mary Robinson, who was elected as first woman chancellor of TCD in 1998 and has held the post until now.